 White Screen of Death (WSOD)

-If your website disappears and a blank white screen takes its place, you’re face to face with the White Screen of Death.
+If you reload your website and instead a blank white screen takes its place, you’re seeing the White Screen of Death.
 Despite the terrifying name, all it really means is that there’s a PHP or database error interfering with WordPress displaying your site.
+It also might be due to a new theme or plugin, or an update gone wrong.

-Solutions to all of these are listed below.
+Solutions to some of these are listed below.
 Think about changes you’ve recently made to the site, as that will point you toward the most likely culprit.

-If you can’t use your admin screens, you can disable plugins via cPanel using the following steps:
+If you can’t access the admin portal, you can disable plugins via cPanel using the following steps:

 - Log into cPanel.